-Any team with at least two people on it who played a regular, collegiate, academic quizbowl tournament* (either as a college student or as a high school student) prior to September 1, 2018, is required to submit a half-packet, unless it is a high school team attending a high-school-only mirror.
-If you are unsure whether your team is required to submit a half-packet, please email us at email@example.com.
+Any team with at least two people on it who played a regular, collegiate, academic quizbowl tournament* (either as a college student or as a high school student) prior to September 1, 2018, is required to submit a half-packet.
+If you are unsure whether your team is required to submit a half-packet, please email us at firstname.lastname@example.org.

 * For these purposes, all ACF tournaments, NAQT SCT (Division I or Division II), NAQT ICT, and typical college-level academic invitationals count as regular collegiate academic tournaments.
 Pop culture or “hybrid” tournaments, HCASC, and tournaments played on NAQT’s Collegiate Novice series sets do not.

 The submission schedule is as follows (your submission must be sent to email@example.com by 11:59 PM PT):

 - November 24, 2019: -$25

 - December 8, 2019: -$0